-Tefron and Hi-Tex have carry-forward losses for tax purposes amounting to, as at December 31, 2016 a sum of US 4,158 thousand dollars and 37,166 thousand dollars respectively, which may be used over an unlimited period of time.
-In respect of these balances and other deductible temporary differences, the Company recorded in its financial statements deferred tax assets on the sum of US 1,352 thousand dollars (due to their expected utilization as a result of the expected profit forecast for the next years and of the reserves for deferred taxes on the sum of US 4,182 thousand dollars, mainly for fixed assets, and the expectation of realizing them against taxable income).
-Another subsidiary Tefron-Macro has carry-forward losses in the sum of US 7,980 thousand dollars, for which no deferred taxes have been accumulated, in the absence of any expected utilization thereof in the foreseeable future.
-Another subsidiary listed in the United States, Tefron USA has carry-forward losses for tax purposes in the sum of US 6,138 thousand dollars for which no deferred taxes have been accumulated.
-The utilization of carry-forward losses of Tefron USA is subject to restrictions as to the period in which it will be possible to utilize the losses in the future and as to the amount the Company could utilize each year.
+In continuation of Note 25v regarding the merger between the Company and the subsidiary Hi-Tex, the merged company has carry-forward losses for tax purposes amounting to, as at December 31, 2017 a sum of US 43 million dollars which may be used over an unlimited period of time, and subject to the merger's limitations as specified in Note 25v as follows.
+In respect of these balances and other deductible temporary differences, the Company recorded in its financial statements deferred tax assets on the sum of US 3 million dollars (due to their expected utilization as a result of the expected profit forecast for the next years and of the reserves for deferred taxes on the sum of US 4 million dollars, mainly for fixed assets, and the expectation of realizing them against taxable income).
+Another subsidiary Tefron-Macro has carry-forward losses for tax purposes in the sum of US 8 million dollars for which no deferred taxes have been accumulated since they are not expected to be utilized in the foreseeable future.
+A subsidiary which is registered in the United States, Tefron USA, has carry-forward losses for tax purposes on the sum of US 9 million dollars, for which no deferred taxes have been accumulated for reasons of immateriality.
+The utilization of the carry forward losses of Tefron USA is subject to restrictions as to the period in which it will be possible to utilize the losses in the future and as to the amount the Company could utilize each year.